smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 Adapted from Spatial Transcriptomics Overview by SlifertheRyeDragon.</a> Image created with Biorender.com.
 Public domain, via Wikimedia Commons <a href="https://creativecommons.org/licenses/by-sa/4.0/" rel="license">CC BY-SA 4.0 DEED</a>

 LCM techniques process tissue sections for transcriptomic profiling by isolating regions of interest.
 They are useful for profiling transcriptomes as a first pass and for identifying RNA isoforms, but their blunt approach to capturing spatial expression data limits spatial resolution and requires many samples for sequencing.
-Since they focus on regions of interest, it is often not possible to obtain a picture of spatial expression across a whole tissue.
+Since they focus on regions of interest, it is difficult to grasp spatial expression across a whole tissue.
 LCM is an older technology that has long been used with FFPE tissues.
 Modern LCM-based approaches include Nanostring's GeoMx DSP and STRP-seq.

 Microfluidics places a chip with multiple barcode-containing channels onto a tissue section followed by a second chip with channels perpendicular to the